 Tip #3 Get rid of boring timesheets

 If you want to encourage creatives to track time, tedious excel timesheets are a big NO-NO. These timesheets are boring and uncreative.
 Instead of forcing the team to use excel, search for a fun, user-friendly time tracking tool.

 While there are quite a few time tracking tools out there, it’s important to pick the one that best suits your business.
 You may choose between a simple time tracking tool or you can look for an all-in-one tool that includes integrated time tracking, sales, project management, scheduling and so on.

 No matter which kind of time tracking tool you choose, the most important thing is that it’s easy-to-use and features a fresh, shiny look.
 Creatives will love it!

 If you have an integrated tool like Productive, your employees can simply select the project they are currently working on and press the timer button.
 The timer will keep running and recording until they press “stop recording.”
 It’s super simple and easy-to-use.

 Of course, this is not the perfect way to track time for creatives due to the discontinuous nature of creative work.
 Creatives often shift their focus from one project to another throughout the day.
 There are also meetings with clients and other team members.
 The more accurate method to track time for creative work is to focus on individual tasks rather than just projects.

-Time-tracking tools like Productive allows you to do just that.
+Time tracking tools like Productive allow you to do just that.
 At the end of the working day, employees can choose tasks they were working on within the projects and record how long it took them to finish each of them.
-Plus, many time-tracking tools (like Productive) have integrated time reminders so your employees won’t forget to track time.
+Plus, many time tracking tools (like Productive) have integrated time reminders so your employees won’t forget to track time.